 FEMA Hazardous Materials (HAZMAT) Practice Test

-What is the primary law governing the management of hazardous waste in the U.S.?
+What is “landfarming” in the context of hazardous waste management?

 Next Question